LibrariesHacked/mobilelibraries-database/README.md

 ## Deployment

 On a live system it is more likely you will need to remotely run the create.sql script.
+In a Windows environment a sample of doing this is included in the create.bat file.

 ## Versioning